wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-hpcpack-cluster-node-burst.md

 The steps in this article will help you add Azure nodes quickly to a cloud-based HPC Pack head node VM for a test or proof of concept deployment.
-The procedure is essentially the same as the one to “burst to Azure” to add cloud compute capacity to an on-premises HPC Pack cluster.
+The procedure is essentially the same as the one to "burst to Azure" to add cloud compute capacity to an on-premises HPC Pack cluster.
 For a tutorial, see [Set up a hybrid compute cluster with Microsoft HPC Pack](/documentation/articles/cloud-services-setup-hybrid-hpcpack-cluster).
 For detailed guidance and considerations for production deployments, see [Burst to Azure with Microsoft HPC